 We are going to begin an extended series throughout the summer on practical ways to be more effective and helpful for visitors.
 Before digging into the ideas and examples, this series needs some context.
-(Note: This is Brad Hertzog writing) Because of the flexibility of my work and some of the specific projects I’ve done for Home Missions in the OPC, I’ve had opportunity and made an intentional effort to visit a lot of churches that are in the “missional” classification.
+(Note: This is Brad Hertzog writing) My work has provided a unique opportunity.
+Multiple times, I’ve spent a couple of months in a city, knowing I wasn’t staying there long term and couldn’t settle in to a particular church.
+I’ve also had projects where I needed to explore and understand the church culture of a city.
+So, I’ve had opportunity and made an intentional effort to visit a lot of churches that are in the “missional” classification.
 These churches vary in the level of their commitments to Reformed or Calvinistic theology.
 Some dabble.
 Some have a major commitment, to the level that would surprise OPC folks.
 It has been an interesting and stimulating opportunity.
 I think it’s been a unique opportunity in the OPC because, for most, a visit to this kind of church comes when on vacation, and it’s a fairly reluctant time wishing you would be back home at your church.
 This tends to lead to a visit that never gets passed, “I didn’t like the music…it was too loud or too ______ .
 And I missed my pastor’s preaching or missed “our” worship.”

 For me, sure I’ve also visited the kind of places that make me understand that reaction.
 But because of where I’ve been able to go, who I’ve been able to hear preach, and that I’ve had the time to stay around for a while, I’ve been able to get beyond the surface impression.
 It’s far more prevalent that I encounter stimulating, profitable things in the midst of a different culture.
 I’ve spent anywhere from a couple of weeks to a couple of months at these places and I’m able to revisit a year or two later.
 I’ve settled in and looked past obvious things that wouldn’t be my preference or even my conviction and talked to pastors and sat in Sunday Schools and had conversations with people.
 Always asking myself two questions: What do they do well? and What can we learn from them?